 They LOOK like chocolate-filled cookies shaped like edible little (base)balls. 🍪 They possess the PROMISING name “Home Run Ball” (홈런볼). ⚾️ And they contain quite a number of “interesting” ingredients. 😯 But what’s beef got to do in there?
 [That’s exactly what I was wondering, too…] 🤯 By the way, the “함유-listing” is not to be confused with the disclaimer mentioning that the item was produced in a factory processing other foods and therefore may contain traces of those.
 Beef in the form of beef tallow / suet (우지 uji) is specified among the actual ingredients!

 As you can see, there are no real excuses for not learning Korean!
-At least some.
+At least a little bit. 😉

 Come on, sit your bum down already and learn those 22 Korean letters!
 And then make your very own set of Korean vocabulary.
 That’s perhaps no more than a dozen words.
 The rest is practice and application in real life!

 Why you need to be able to read Korean on food labels

 Just to give you some examples, oftentimes, there is gelatin hidden in yogurt and candy, most Korean bakery products contain dairy, and fish sauce or anchovy powder are common ingredients because they ‘enhance the flavor’.
 There are even noodles, to which powdered egg shells or ground shellfish was added!
 [Why??? 🤔] In addition to that, large and international brands adapt their recipes to the local taste, so familiar foods such as Oreo cookies taste less sweet and contain components of dairy (whey powder and lactose) in Korea.
 [Oreos are NOT VEGAN in Korea!!! 😱]

 What are the benefits of learning how to read Korean food labels?